chinedufn/swift-bridge/book/src/building/swift-packages/README.md

     -output MyRustLib.xcframework
 ```

-*The order of the `library` tags is important, but we don't currently know why*

 ## Creating the Swift package

 Go back to the root of the project (`cd ..`) and create a new Swift package: